Master in Slavic and Eurasian Studies

 Work toward the M.A. degree at the University of Kansas consists of a traditional curriculum that provides students with important foundational knowledge.
 Our curriculum includes historical surveys of the major literary periods and genres, understanding of the structure and function of Slavic languages, knowledge of disciplinary methodologies employed in our field, development of appropriate language capacity, and control of writing and research strategies.

-Students pursuing the M.A. in Slavic Languages & Literatures may choose as their primary language and culture Russian, Bosnian/Croatian/Montenegrin/Serbian, or Polish.
+Students pursuing the M.A. in the Slavic Languages and Literatures Concentration may choose as their primary language and culture Russian, Bosnian/Croatian/Montenegrin/Serbian, or Polish.

 Requirements for the M.A.
 Degree

-In Slavic Languages and Literatures, the M.A. degree may either serve as a gateway to Ph.D. work or as a stand-alone terminal degree.
+In the Slavic Languages and Literatures Concentration, the M.A. degree may either serve as a gateway to Ph.D. work or as a stand-alone terminal degree.

 Coursework